SoftUni-Internal/interactive-content/EN/06-JQPL-And-Auto-Mapping-Objects/01-Java-Persistance-Query-Language.md

 # JPQL Definition

-JPQL (or the Java Persistence Query Language) is an **object-oriented** query language, part of the Java persistence API.
+**JPQL** (short for Java Persistence Query Language) is an **object-oriented** query language, part of the Java persistence API.

 When working with complex queries, default query methods are not sufficient.

 JPQL makes queries against entities stored in a relational database.

-It is similar to SQL except for a few differences.
+It is similar to SQL except for a few differences:

 - In JPQL, we interact and make queries with the entities, not with the tables from the database
 - It will not directly affect the database